UT Diversity Statement

 A message from President Fenves

 "For half of UT’s 135-year existence, the university did not admit African American students.
-Our history of exclusion and segregation, gives us a responsibility to stand as champions of the educational benefits of diversity.
-It is vital, not only that qualified students have access to UT, but that once here, they have the opportunity to work with, learn from, and alongside, a diverse group of students, faculty, and staff.
-People who reflect the world and workforce they will soon enter into."
+Our history of exclusion and segregation gives us a responsibility to stand as champions of the educational benefits of diversity.
+It is vital, not only that qualified students have access to UT, but that once here, they have the opportunity to work with, and learn from, a diverse group of students, faculty and staff who reflect the world and workforce they will soon enter into."